 There are several ways to start a new drawing in AutoCAD.
 By default, when you open AutoCAD, you’ll see the Start screen.
 Within this screen, you’ll find several buttons that you can use to start a new drawing.
 See the image below:

-This is an explanation of each of the methods above:
+Here’s an explanation of each method:

-1. “New” from Application Menu
+1. “New” in the Application Menu

 Tip: If you don’t have your own template, you can use a ready-to-use AutoCAD template.
 To do this, once you’re redirected to the template storage folder, open the SheetSets folder.
 Select the metric template if you’re creating a drawing in millimeters, or the imperial template if you’re creating a drawing in inches.